rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

 4. Finding external crates (#5681)
       * test cases:
-          * a file with "extern mod foo" where foo lives in a different directory
+          * a file with `extern mod foo` where foo lives in a different directory

    Due: 2013-05-03